rtdip/core/docs/getting-started/installation.md

 Features of the SDK can be installed using different extras statements when installing the **rtdip-sdk** package:

 === "Queries"
-    When installing the package for only quering data, simply specify  in your preferred python package installer:
+    When installing the package for only querying data, simply specify  in your preferred python package installer:

         pip install rtdip-sdk